RobitsG/EMPO/README.md

 **Attention weight heatmaps** of outputs to image and instruction tokens from LLaVA-1.5 and EMPO.
 The hallucinated tokens are highlighted in red.
 The image is tokenized into 4×4 patches (above the red dash line).
 ![Attention weight heatmaps](./asserts/case2.png)

+#### The code and dataset will be released after the paper is accepted.